 2. Get your morning routine in order

-I spoke more in depth about my morning routine in my daily email that went out this morning – you can sign up to those here – but I think your morning routine really sets you up for the working day ahead.
+I spoke more in depth about my morning routine in my daily email that went out this morning – you can sign up to those (now monthly) here – but I think your morning routine really sets you up for the working day ahead.

 My morning routine now that I work from home, has been vital.
 I wake up a lot earlier than I used to, even though I realistically need to move from my bed to the living area.
 It means that I have an hour to work on myself before I start working ‘for the man’ at 9am.